 Birkenstock Boston Soft Footbed

 Birkenstock clogs made a comeback in the pandemic, no doubt for their comfortability and affordability.
-More specifically, the Boston clog fits perfectly into the “ugly” shoe trend without grabbing the attention of a pair of chunky New Balance sneakers.
+More specifically, the Boston clog fits perfectly into the “ugly” shoe trend without grabbing the attention of, say, a pair of chunky white sneakers.

 Heel Height: Approximately 1 inch | SizecRange: US 4-12.5